Ciao Italia: My Lifelong Food Adventures in Italy

 Bake the meatballs and the cauliflower at the same time, removing the meatballs after 30 minutes and the florets after 40 minutes.
 During the cooking time, stir the florets a couple of times.
 They should be cooked but hold their shape and be slightly browned.

-Heat the remaining 2 tablespoons olive oil in a medium-size saucepan over medium heat and cook the onion, stirring, until it softens.
+Heat the remaining 2 tablespoons olive oil in a medium-size saucepan over medium heat and cook the onion and garlic, stirring, until it softens.
 Stir in the tomato sauce and heat until hot.
 Set aside.

 Meanwhile, cook the rigatoni according to package directions, until they are still somewhat firm but not raw.
 Drain the rigatoni and transfer them to a large bowl.